namnamir/configurations-and-security-hardening/DDNS.md

                    -H "Authorization: Bearer $api_token" \
               | jq -r '{"result"}[] | .[0] | .id'
              )
-    # check if the zone ID is
+    # check if the zone ID is avilable
     if [ $zone_id ]
     then
         # check if there is any IP version 4